Neural Directional Filtering Using a Compact Microphone Array: Experimental Setup

 \subsubsection{Reverberant environment}

-We simulated each reverberant sample using the strategy described in Section~\ref{sssec:trainingStrategy-rvb} for training, validation, and test sets.
+We simulated each reverberant training sample using the strategy described in Section~\ref{sssec:trainingStrategy-rvb} for training, validation, and test sets.
 The candidate speaker \ac{DOA}s for the training, validation, and test sets were the same as those in an anechoic environment setting.
 The source-array distance, room size (length, width, and height), and the $\textrm{RT}_{60}$ are uniformly sampled from the ranges in Table~\ref{tab:room_setting}.
-The array position in the room was chosen based on the Monte Carlo Room Impulse Response simulation\footnote{\url{https://github.com/audiolabs/MonteCarloRIRSimulation}}, while ensuring that the sampled position is at least 1.2~\unit{\m} away from all walls.
+The array position in the room was chosen based on the Monte Carlo Room Impulse Response simulation \cite{MonteCarloRIR}, while ensuring that the sampled position is at least 1.2~\unit{\m} away from all walls.
 For the experimental study under reverberant conditions, we only train the models with a static pattern.
-For a static pattern with $\theta_s = 0$, the number of training samples was $52880$, composed of $50000$ reverberant samples and $2800$ anechoic samples.
-The number of validation samples was $6360$ with $6000$ reverberant samples and $360$ anechoic samples.
-The test sets contained $3240$ reverberant samples.
-During testing, each sample contained two concurrent speakers.
+For a static pattern with $\theta_s = 0$, the training and validation sets consisted of 50000 and 6000 training samples, respectively.
+The test sets contained $3240$ test samples.
+Each test sample contained two concurrent speakers.